Jakarta Regional House of Representatives

-The Jakarta Regional House of Representatives (Dewan Perwakilan Rakyat Daerah Provinsi Daerah Khusus Jakarta, abbreviated to DPRD Jakarta) is the unicameral legislature of the Indonesian province of Jakarta.
+The Jakarta Regional House of Representatives (Dewan Perwakilan Rakyat Daerah Provinsi Daerah Khusus Ibukota Jakarta, abbreviated to DPRD Jakarta) is the unicameral legislature of the Indonesian province of Jakarta.
 It is composed of 106 members who are elected through general elections once every five years, simultaneously with the national legislative election.
 Unlike other regional provincial legislatures in Indonesia, the number of members of the Jakarta Provincial DPRD is a maximum of 125% (one hundred and twenty five percent) of the maximum number for the category of the population of Jakarta as determined by law.

-The new 2024-2029 period of the legislature was officially opened with an inauguration on the 26th of August 2024.
+The new 2024-2029 period of the legislature was officially opened with an inauguration on the 26 August 2024.

 It convenes in the Jakarta Provincial DPRD Building, Central Jakarta.

 History

 Under the Dutch East India Company's administration, a "College of Alderman" (College van Schepenen) for Batavia was established on 24 July 1620.
 There was also the College van Heemraden (polder board).
 In 1905, a municipal body known as the Gemeenten Batavia was established, which was renamed to Stadsgemeente Batavia in 1926.
 During the Japanese occupation, an advisory body was formed in September 1943.

 Following Indonesian independence, a local representative body was established by the new Indonesian government, though it was dissolved shortly afterwards due to Dutch reoccupation of the city.
 After the transfer of sovereignty, a temporary elected house of 25 members was established in 1950.
 It was intended as a temporary body but ended up lasting until 1956, when new regulations on local legislation were issued.